GeorgeSpirid/hello-world/README.md

 # hello-world
+Im George,
-In this repository we talk about different project ideas, share and discuss general questions with others.
+in this repository we talk about different project ideas, share and discuss general questions with others.